 Use pale and pastel colors with these shadings to create a connection.
 The kitchen should be painted a light blue color.
 Install a bright yellow rug on the floor and lemon-colored curtains in the windows.

-Black oak cabinets such as those made from Kellogg oak or the well-known eastern black oak will match wonderfully with light-colored floors.
+Black oak cabinets, such as those made from the Kellogg variety or the well-known eastern black oak, will match wonderfully with light-colored floors.

-This look is modern and can pass as a minimalist interior with fine and straight graining.
+This modern look can pass as a minimalist interior with fine and straight graining.

 Oak And Flooring Color Combinations Based On Materials

-Along with the color, the kind of flooring material used can affect the aesthetic of your room.
-We’ve curated the most common flooring materials with guides and tips on how to combine these different flooring surfaces.
+Along with the color, the flooring material used can affect the aesthetic of your room.
+We’ve curated the most common flooring materials with guides and tips on combining these different flooring surfaces.

 Vinyl Plank Flooring